CatAnnaDev/CSharp-Bot/Doc/Command.md

 gif | Pic / Gif of Kittens
-meme | Pic / Gif of Meme from Reddit porn | Pic / Gif of NSFW say | Echoes a message square | Squares a number source | to get Source code
+meme | Pic / Gif of Meme from Reddit porn | Pic / Gif of NSFW nsfw | Pic / Gif of NSFW from Reddit rd | Pic / Gif from Reddit with ( NSFW detection ) say | Echoes a message square | Squares a number source | to get Source code